 Those concerns, while dampened by last month's uneventful opening and the first few weeks of relatively quiet operation, have not disappeared completely.
-In a recent letter to the Braintree Forum, Allan Flowers, a vocal opponent of development in the Granite Street corridor, wrote that other Dave & Buster's locations have had serious problems and called an amusement games law adopted by the Town Council "fatally flawed."
+In a recent letter to the Braintree Forum, Allan Flowers, a vocal opponent of development in the Granite Street corridor, wrote that other Dave & Buster's locations have had serious problems and called an amusement games law adopted by the "fatally flawed."

-District 1 Councilor and newly-appointed council president Charles Kokoros said he is taking a wait-and-see approach, and while he has not heard of any real public safety issues yet, there does seem to be a lot of late-night activity at the restaurant.
+District 1 Councilor and Charles Kokoros said he is taking a wait-and-see approach, and while he has not heard of any real public safety issues yet, there does seem to be a lot of late-night activity at the restaurant.
 Kokoros also expressed concern that Dave & Buster's did not extend the same priority treatment to local union construction workers as it did to the permanent employee base.

 Last Friday, during the break between Christmas and New Year's, Mayor Joseph Sullivan said he went to Dave & Buster's for lunch with his family and "had a good experience."
 His son Patrick enjoyed Guitar Hero and the family played basketball.